Teen Pulled From Rubble of Collapsed Condo Pleaded With Rescuers: ‘Please Don't Leave Me'

 U.S. & World

+Emergency workers pulled Handler from the tangled debris of the Champlain Towers South Condo not long after a section of the 12-story building collapsed early Thursday.

-Dramatic video footage showed firefighters helping Handler out of the wreckage and placing him on a stretcher.
+Dramatic video footage showed firefighters helping Handler out of the wreckage and placing him on a stretcher before he was taken to a local hospital.

-The teen was hospitalized but his exact condition was unknown.
-It was unknown if he was a resident of the building.
+Pace High Athletic Director Thomas Duffin said he spoke with Handler's father, who told him the teen was in stable condition.

+"I'm in shock just like everybody else, seeing those images of one of our own," Duffin said Friday.
+"We're praying for him, that's really all we can do."

 Nicolas Balboa, 55, helped firefighters rescue Handler.
 Balboa, who was visiting his father in Surfside from Arizona, was walking his dog early Thursday when he heard a loud noise and saw the building crumble.